polyglotdev/dynatrace-masterclass-the-complete-guide-for-beginners/README.md

 - When its running its blue and when its offline its red.
 - Offline does not mean the host is down, it could be that the agent is not running or there could be a communication error.
 - It will also show the Maintenance window if one is set.
+  - So if you know the host is going to be down for maintenance you can set a maintenance window so that you don't get alerts.

 ## Section 4: Cloud Automation